RockstarLang/rockstar/README.md

 * `Something with 1 for the money, 2 for the show, 3 to get ready, and 4 to go` represents `{1: money, 2: show, 3: to get ready, 4: to go}`.

+Property access is done using possesives: `'s`.
+After `Put somebody with nothing for a soul into Bob`, `Bob's soul` is now 0.

+The possesives "its his her their" are all equivalent, and are used to reference properties on the last named variable. `Them's` is also accepted, as in `them's the rules`.

 #### Increment and Decrement

 Increment and decrement are supported by the `Build {variable} up` and `Knock {variable} down` keywords.